Chapter 5: Certificates

 - Total number of units (credit courses) or hours (noncredit courses)

-Consider the following when preparing this document:
+Consider the following when preparing your program description:

 The description should include general information about the program